 WHAT ABOUT DAIRY, THE “BEST” DIETARY SOURCE OF CALCIUM?

-The ads sponsored by the National Dairy Council imply that milk provides you with the richest source of dietary calcium.
+The ads sponsored by the National Dairy Council imply that milk provides the richest source of dietary calcium.
 In reality, most leafy greens have more calcium in milligrams per serving than cow’s milk and higher nutrient density (i.e., nutrient bang per calorie) than cow’s milk, cheese, and yogurt.
 For example, a one-cup serving of turnip greens weighs in at 12.3 nutrient density of calcium versus the 3.3 of cow’s milk (Mateljan, 2015, p.
 942).

-Our health authorities (National Osteoporosis Foundation and the Dietary Guidelines for Americans) recommend we consume low- or non-fat milk, eat dairy foods, and take calcium pills to prevent osteoporosis.
+Other health authorities (National Osteoporosis Foundation and the Dietary Guidelines for Americans) recommend we consume low- or non-fat milk, eat dairy foods, and take calcium pills to prevent osteoporosis.
 However, the countries that consume the most milk, dairy, and calcium have the world’s highest rates of hip fractures!
 In fact, total calcium consumption among women in China, Peru, Sri Lanka, and many other non-Western countries only reaches 50% of the recommended 1,000 mg/day, yet these countries experience very low fracture rates (Lanou & Castleman, 2009, p.
 9).

-Perhaps the health authorities have it wrong with this emphasis on the consumption of dairy and calcium.
+Perhaps the health authorities have it wrong with this emphasis on consumption of dairy and calcium.
 No nutrient works alone.
 Remember, bone health relies on an interplay of seventeen nutrients in the right proportions.

 WANT TO LEARN MORE?